 ozsoft.com.au Listed by lynx Ransomware Group

 On October 22, 2025, Australian company OzSoft Solutions appeared on the leak site of the lynx ransomware group.
-The firm, which provides custom software and IT services from Launceston, Tasmania, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or financial details were stored in OzSoft’s systems could now be at risk.
+The firm, which provides custom software and IT services from Launceston, Tasmania, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or financial details were stored in OzSoft’s systems could now be at risk.

 Public reporting indicates that lynx listed OzSoft on its dark-web leak portal after the company apparently did not meet the group’s demands.
 The data consists of internal files exfiltrated rather than a simple database dump.
 OzSoft Solutions Pty Ltd employs between 20 and 49 people and generates annual revenue between 1M and 5M Australian dollars.
 No customer list or precise volume of records has been publicly detailed, but the nature of an IT services provider means client contracts, invoices, employee records, and project documentation were likely among the stolen material.